 Take your time to heal.
 Once you feel ready, offer to help your child process the pain.
 When you approach this without defensiveness, you can help.

 The negative outcomes shown in the ACE Study are based on people who did not receive care and intervention for their traumatic experiences.
-Those of us who learn resilience are able to reverse much of the damage inflicted by adverse childhood experiences.
+But people who get treatment and process past pain are able to reverse much of the damage inflicted by adverse childhood experiences.